Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 1. In the main folder of your project, create a new file named **exactly**:
     `.env.local`

-2. Copy and paste the following block of text into your `.env.local` file.
+2. Copy and paste the following block of text into your newly created `.env.local` file.
 You will fill in the placeholder values in the next steps.

     ```env
     # --- Firebase Client-Side Configuration (for the browser) ---